IS&T Device Enrollment Program (DEP) for Macs

 IS&T provides DEP as a service to the MIT community in conjunction with either IS&T's MDM server (Jamf Pro) or your department's own MDM server if you have one.
 If you are interested in our Jamf Pro offering, please visit our Jamf Pro page for more information.
 There is no cost associated with either the DEP or Jamf Pro service.

 Please note machines must be purchased through an official MIT channel for this to work.

 IS&T will also provide training and one-on-one time for both DEP and Jamf Pro if requested.

 If you would like to enroll computers or have any questions regarding DEP they should be emailed to email@example.com.

 - The IS&T End User Computing (EUC) team enrolls your Mac into DEP program and confirms your machine is enrolled.

 - Boot your new or re-imaged Mac (not before above step!)

-- You will then see a screen that says Configured by MIT.
+- You will then see a screen that says "Remote Management".
 If you do not see this screen, contact the EUC team to double check enrollment.

 - On macOS High Sierra or newer, run sudo profiles renew -type enrollment

 - Create an account and log in.